Simple, fast, affordable.

 And you are done!
 You will receive information from The Revenue Commissioners that your returns are filed.

 Want to know more?
 We’ve compiled a list of frequently asked questions to help.

 What’s the deadline to file my income tax return?

-The Pay and File extension deadline date for ROS customers is usually mid-November, Revenue will confirm actual date in due course.
+The Pay and File extension deadline for ROS customers is 16th November 2022, Revenue will confirm actual date in due course.
 The extension can be availed of provided you file the 2021 Form 11 return and make the appropriate payment through ROS for both:

 - Preliminary Tax for 2022